 - In the soft callus formation stage, if swelling is severe, it is advisable to use ice if needed.

 - In the hard callus and remodeling stage, heat may be applied to the area.

 So, is heat good for a broken bone?
 The answer is to use heat in the remodeling stage of bone healing.

-If you have further questions regarding a fracture or would like to make an appointment with one of our doctors you may call JOI-2000 or click BOOK APPOINTMENT below.
+If you have further questions regarding a fracture or would like to make an appointment with one of our fracture orthopaedic specialists, please call JOI-2000 or click BOOK APPOINTMENT below.